jtakayama/makahiki/install/doc/ubuntu_readme.txt

 1.1.6.
 Environment Variables Configuration
 1.1.7.
 Initialize Makahiki
 1.1.8.
 Start the Server
-1.1.9.
+1.1.8.1.
+Testing the Server Without a Web Browser [UNTESTED] 1.1.9.
 Update the Makahiki Instance
-Appendix A. Notes on Log Files
+1.1.10.
+Check the Memcached Installation [UNTESTED] Appendix A. Notes on Log Files
 -------------------------------------------------------------------------------